-When an insurance moratorium starts and ends will depend on each company.
-In most cases, it starts a few days before a storm is expected to make landfall and ends once the storm has passed.
-Your insurance agent will be able to advise on these dates and any updates from the company due to a change in the storm pattern.
+The length of a moratorium period will depend on each company.
+In most cases, it starts a few days before a natural disaster is expected to impact an area and ends once the disaster has passed.
+Your insurance agent may be able to advise you on these dates and any updates from the company due to a change in the storm pattern.

 In most scenarios, an insurance company can start and end a moratorium on homeowners insurance policies without guidance from the government, especially in response to natural disasters.